ytsaurus/ytsaurus/yt/docs/README.md

     - [Style Guide](#style-guide)
     - [Documentation Philosophy](#documentation-philosophy)

 3. Add your article to the proper section in the documentation structure.
-Depending on the language you are writing in, you should add content to either the `ru/` or `en/` folder, accordingly.
+Depending on the language you are writing in, you should add content to either the `ru` or `en` folder, accordingly.

     Keep in mind that when adding a new article, you should follow the single source approach used in YTsaurus documentation.
 How to do that, shows the following example.